 Choosing a hosting company that uses renewable energy does more than help the environment.

-Because green energy is cheaper than the alternatives, green hosting companies can pass the savings to their customers without compromising the quality of their service.
+Because green energy is cheaper than the alternatives, green hosting companies can pass the savings to their customers.
+Yes and that’s without compromising the quality of their service.
 Many people still choose to use standard hosting companies out of fear of performance issues, but this is not a problem.
 Large companies around the world, such as Google and Amazon, are already using green hosting.
 As a result, they are cutting their costs without sacrificing website quality.

 With overwhelming evidence, it’s hard for anyone to deny the impact humanity has on the environment and global temperatures.
 If changes are not made, the results will likely be disastrous and irreversible.
 While it might be tempting to ignore the problem, doing so will only make it worse.
 The combined power consumed by major hosting companies is comparable to that of a small nation.
 The internet and the machines that run it have a significant impact on the environment and contribute to our carbon footprint.
 If we are to prevent further damage, it’s vital we consider all possibilities and possible solutions.